aws-deepracer/aws-deepracer-launcher/create-your-sample-project.md

 * **What if your vehicle isn’t operating or moving the way you want it to?**

-    Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer Vehicle.
+    Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer vehicle.
 This should be done so that the vehicle performance is optimal and it behaves as expected.
 * **Is there a runtime log?
 How can I configure the ROS 2 logger to help in debugging?**

     All the logs for the ROS nodes that are running by default are streamed to the `/var/log/syslog` file.
 If you're running your nodes directly on the CLI, then the logs are streamed to the `stdout` on the terminal.
 To learn more about logging and logger configuration, see [About logging and logger configuration](https://docs.ros.org/en/foxy/Concepts/About-Logging.html).